Suzanne Amador Kane

 Suzanne Amador Kane is a physicist and Professor of Physics and Astronomy at Haverford College.
 She is well known for her work utilizing video to understand the behavior of various species of birds.

-Education & early career
+Education and early career

 Kane received her Bachelor of Science degree in physics in 1982 from Massachusetts Institute of Technology.
-She then attended Harvard University for her Master of Science degree and her Phd.
+She then attended Harvard University for her Master of Science degree and her PhD.
 There she worked in the laboratory of applied physicist Peter Pershan.
 Her thesis, entitled Optical and X-Ray Studies of Critical Phenomena in Thin Liquid Crystal Films and published in 1989, focused on utilizing x-ray and light scattering techniques to study biological membranes and low-dimensional soft matter systems.
 Following her PhD, she became a postdoctoral research associate at the University of Pennsylvania, working in the laboratory of J. Kent Blasie between 1988 and 1990.
 There, she continued her work using scattering techniques to understand the structures of multilayer films and biological membranes.